Omkar-Gode/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition

-In this project I have CREMA-D dataset which is consist of 7,442 original clips from 91 actors.
+In this project I have used CREMA-D dataset which consists of 7,442 original clips from 91 actors.
 Actors spoke from a selection of 12 sentences.
 The sentences were presented using one of six different emotions (Anger, Disgust, Fear, Happy, Neutral, and Sad).

 I have used Convolutional Neural Network algorithm for predicting emotions in speech.